 At a minimum, a DBP should include:

-Having well-trained and risk-aware staff contributes to a strong frontline defence against privacy risks, including from data breaches involving personal information.
-Data breach reporting by the Office of the Australian Information Commissioner indicates that breaches caused by human error are a significant component of all breaches involving government agencies.12 Prompt identification by staff of breaches and timely reporting is also an important factor in ensuring agencies can expeditiously respond to and manage breaches.
+Well trained and risk aware staff contribute to a strong frontline defence against privacy risks, including from data breaches involving personal information.
+Data breach reporting by the Office of the Australian Information Commissioner indicates that breaches caused by human error are a significant component of all breaches involving government agencies.7 Prompt identification of breaches and timely reporting by staff is also an important factor in ensuring agencies can effectively respond to and manage breaches.

-Developing and documenting processes for promptly detecting data breaches will improve the chances of an agency being able to contain a breach and mitigate potential harms.
+Developing and documenting processes for promptly detecting data breaches will improve an agency’s ability to contain a breach and mitigate potential harms.

 The appropriate processes for identifying and preventing data breaches will depend on the size and sophistication of an agency, its information holdings, and its security program and controls, but could include: